QUIZ YOURSELF: Can you name that tree?

-Over the next few weeks, all eyes will be on Canada's trees as they start to turn bright shades of red, orange, and yellow.
+All eyes are on Canada's trees as they start to turn bright shades of red, orange, and yellow.

-It's a sign of the times -- with fall-like temperatures right around the corner.
+It's a sign of the times—with fall-like temperatures descending upon us.

 Colours typically peak in late September and early October, so get your cameras ready.